- Similar to that of human’s, a knee brace for dogs is used to support the knee from carrying the body’s weight and relieve knee pain.

 A dog knee brace may be made of Neoprene, Nylon, or Lycra.
 Knee braces for dogs are meant to attach to the knee joint and create compression.
 Compression helps to alleviate knee pain and swelling.
 Compression from the knee brace will also improve blood circulation so healing can take place.

 Dogs may need to wear a brace regularly for bouts of arthritis.
 A dog may also need one after an injury or during the recovery process after surgery.
+A knee brace’s compression is helpful in such cases as it can improve blood flow.

 The main goal of wearing a knee brace is to help your dog feel and walk better.
 You will find wearing a dog brace makes your dog much more comfortable.